PHSKC-APDE/hud_hears/analyses/capstone/README.md

 Two possible edits to the code may be necessary if methodology changes are made:

-1. To change the 30 day administrative buffer, set `` to another length in days (TO DO: I need to confirm this part)
+1. To change the 30 day administrative buffer, set `buffer` to another length in days.

-2. To change the 1 year censoring cutoff, set `max_date` to be `max_days` after the last `exit_date` in the data.
-(TO DO: Explain this better somehow...)
+2. To change the 1 year censoring cutoff, set `max_date` to be `max_days` after the last `exit_date` seen in the data.

 *An intermediate table, `hudhears.capstone_data_2` is created after this step for debugging purposes.*